ZhixinLai/3D-detection-with-monocular-RGB-image/README.md

 URL: https://arxiv.org/abs/1904.01690
 Paper3: 3D Bounding Boxes for Road Vehicles: A One-Stage, Localization Prioritized Approach using Single Monocular Images URL: https://link.springer.com/chapter/10.1007%2F978-3-030-11021-5_39

-Note: I did the 3D detection research during my internship in MEGVII and most codes including training, testing, lib codes are not allowed posted online, because the codes contains the basemodel and framework information of MEGVII.
+I did the 3D detection research during my internship in MEGVII and most codes including training, testing, lib codes are not allowed posted online, because the codes contains the basemodel and framework information of MEGVII.
+Don't leave!!!
 I want to share my viewpoint and thoughts about 3D detection with monoculr RGB images.
 The hardest part and the most tricky part is how to use monocular RGB images to predict location, so I decide to post the code used for predicting location information in 3D space with 2D boxes after being addimitted by mentor.
-The code only uses Numpy and math module.
+This part code only uses Numpy and math module rather than deep learning framework.
+Besides, I will also compare different methods to predict orientation and location inference and show the results.
 ## Data set and structure
 Kitti 2d object: http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d
 Input: monoculr RGB image; 2D boxes, dimension, orientation, and location of objects; Camera's inner and outer parameter.